target2/submissionUI/docs/tutorial.rst

     .. image:: _static/ER.PNG

-The following instructions can be used to register metadata in the TaRGET II DCC metadata database.
+The following instructions can be used to register production metadata in the TaRGET II DCC metadata database.
 You can use them to: 1.
 Upload new metadata to the database; 2.
 Update existing records in the database; 3.
 Establish relationships between metadata records.
 You can register metadata one-by-one via the Accession Registry or in bulk via the web UI.
 Bulk upload via the command line can be performed by request.
+Please note that pilot metadata should be updated only through the "Update experiment design" button on the submission dashboard.

 Metadata submission via the Accession Registry
 ----------------------------------------------